-Microsoft Excel 2003 - By default, the macro security level is set to High, which disables macros.
-To change the macro security level, follow these steps (actual menu names will vary with language of Microsoft Excel):

-a.On the Tools menu, point to Macro and click Security.

-b.In the Security dialog box, click the Security Level tab.

-c.Select Medium, then click OK.

-d.Open or, if already open, reopen the XPE spreadsheet.

-e.When prompted whether to enable or disable macros, click Enable Macros.
+- Microsoft Excel 2003 By default, the macro security level is set to High, which disables macros.
+To change the macro security level, follow these steps (actual menu names will vary with language of Microsoft Excel): - Step 1: On the Tools menu, point to Macro and click Security. - Step 2: In the Security dialog box, click the Security Level tab. - Step 3: Select Medium, then click OK. - Step 4: Open or, if already open, reopen the XPE spreadsheet. - Step 5: When prompted whether to enable or disable macros, click Enable Macros.

 IMPORTANT: On Windows, make sure your language is set to English.
-Select Control Panel >Clock, Language, and Region > Region and Language, and set Format to English.
+Select Control Panel>Clock, Language, and Region > Region and Language, and set Format to English.